jarokaz/vertex-sandbox/persistance-resource/README.md

 ### Run a job on a persistent resource

-We will first run a job to train a 350M MPT model.
+We will first run a training job for a 350M MPT model.
 The job parameters are in the `jobspec-350m.yaml`.
-The job is scheduled to run on a single node but to use two GPUs.
+The job is scheduled to run on a single node with two GPUs.

 Before running the job adjust the `jobspec-350m.yaml` as required.
 To avoid overriding checkpoints and Tensorboard logs update the `args.run_name` parameter so each run has a unique ID.
 The `run_name` parameter will be used to create subfolders where checkpoints and Tensorboard logs are stored.